dsiu13/infosec_interview_questions/README.md

 4. Resolver makes a request to that TLD
 5. TLD responds with the IP address of the domain's nameserver
 6. Recursive resolver then sends a query to the domain's nameserver
-7. IP address is return to the resolver from nameserver
+7. IP address returns to the resolver from nameserver
 8. DNS resolver provides the requested IP address of the domain name
 9. Browser sends HTTP request to the returned IP
 10. IP server returns the webpage for render.